-Inspired by the popular comic book series by Top Cow Productions, The Darkness II, other than the aforementioned let down, does not disappoint.
+Inspired by the popular comic book series by Top Cow Productions, The Darkness II, other than the let above down, does not disappoint.
 You are Jackie Estacado, don of the most brutal New York crime family–and of course, wielder of an ancient and dark gift known as The Darkness.
 Two years ago, Jackie used his power to killed his Uncle Paulie–and anyone responsible for the murder of his girlfriend, Jenny.
 Never getting over her death, in grief, Jackie kept the Darkness hidden.

 But now The Darkness wants out–and after an assassination attempt on Jackie, it finally fulfills a long awaited opportunity to join you in your fight against The Brotherhood.

 There is this guy, and he wants what Jackie’s got.